Grant-Archibald-MS/powerfuldev-testing/discussion/authentication.md

 ### Comparison of Authentication Methods

-To aid in teh authentication discussion providing a brief summary of the different authentication methods
+To aid in the authentication discussion providing a brief summary of the different authentication methods

 #### Browser-Based Authentication

-- **Advantages**: Supports any MFA methods, generates persistent browser cookies, allows non-interactive execution of subsequent tests.
+- **Advantages**: Supports many MFA methods, generates persistent browser cookies, allows non-interactive execution of subsequent tests.
 - **Disadvantages**: Requires an initial interactive session to create the browser context.

 #### Certificate-Based Authentication